mwcremer/dnd-bx/combined.md

 - There is a 20% chance of divine spells, otherwise they are arcane spells.
 - The wearer of the ring knows which spells it contains, and can trigger them at will (one spell per round).
 - For spells whose effects vary by the level of the caster, the wearer of the ring is treated as a caster of the lowest level required to cast the spell.
-- Once a spell is triggered, it may not be reused until it is recharged---the expired spell must be cast directly onto the ring.
+- Once a spell is triggered, it may not be reused until it is recharged&mdash;the expired spell must be cast directly onto the ring.

 #### <a name="spell_turning"></a> Spell Turning